EC-Release/sdk/scripts/api/README.md

 A cert owner may use the keypair to generate an owner's hash when a given secret ```-dat``` is present.
 This is particularily useful to decrypt a release binary in a ci environment.

 ### Admin Hash
-From time to time, users may be prompted to input a passphrase associated with the licensed certificate in stdin.
+From time to time, users may experience a passphrase prompt associated for licensing.
 To avoid a passphrase input prompt in an environment one like CI, user may also generate the admin hash by following the command below-

 ```bash
 # "EC_PPS" variable is optional if bypassing the stdin prompt is not required.
 EC_PPS=<owner's hash> agent -hsh <-smp>
 ```

-The admin hash generally expires in 20 mins and is used for bypassing a passphrase prompt for encrypted agent binary.
+The admin hash generally expires in 20 mins and is used for bypassing a passphrase prompt by the EC crytography system.

 ### Passphrase Hash
 Agents use Passphrase Hashes for intra-communication purposes.
 For security measure, the life-cycle of this type of hash is In-Process only.